vbaconnet-ledger/developer-portal/_docs/swap/how-to.md

 Here is a little diagram to explain how the `binaryPayload` and the `signature` are generated:
 [![Payload and Payload Signature generation diagram](../images/payload-signature-generation.png)](../images/payload-signature-generation.png)
 - `binaryPayload`: the swap parameters are assembled in a [protobuf](https://developers.google.com/protocol-buffers) message.
 Then using the protobuf tools you can do a [binary encoding](https://developers.google.com/protocol-buffers/docs/encoding) of the protobuf to get a Byte Array.
-Finally, with [hex encoding](http://fileformats.archiveteam.org/wiki/Hex_encoding) you get the `binarypayload` field.
+Finally, with [hex encoding](http://fileformats.archiveteam.org/wiki/Hex_encoding) you get the `binaryPayload` field.
 - `signature`: Hash the previously binary encoded Byte Array with [sha-256](https://www.n-able.com/blog/sha-256-encryption) and then sign the hash with [secp256k1](https://neuromancer.sk/std/secg/secp256k1).
 Finally, with [hex encoding](http://fileformats.archiveteam.org/wiki/Hex_encoding) you get the `signature` field.

 Here is a code snippet to illustrate the `binaryPayload` and `signature` generation process: